Four Ancient Books of Wales

 The Black Book of Carmarthen, Book of Taliesin, Book of Aneirin and Red Book of Hergest manuscripts were displayed together during the 4 Books: Welsh Icons United exhibition at the National Library of Wales between 12 October 2013 and 15 March 2014.

 The Four Ancient Books of Wales is a term coined by William Forbes Skene to describe four important medieval manuscripts written in Middle Welsh and dating from the 13th, 14th, and 15th centuries.
 They contain primarily texts of poetry and prose, some of which are contemporary and others which may have originated from traditions dating back to as early as the sixth and seventh centuries.
 These also contain some of the earliest native Welsh references to King Arthur.
+This collection was said to be "instrumental in bringing early Welsh literature to the attention of historians, philologists, and literary scholars".

 The four books included by Skene in his list are: